 The Canon 16-35 f4 L IS is an ultra-wide angle lens that delivers fast AF performance and super sharp edge to edge images.
 This lens falls squarely between the Canon 16-35 f2.8 and the Canon 17-40 f/4.
 What sets this lens apart is the addition of image stabilization.
 Why put Image Stabilization (IS) on such a wide lens you ask?
 Video shooters & shooting handheld!
 Photographers won't have to fret about leaving their tripod in the trunk before a long hike.
 With Canon's claimed 4 stops of IS help in the 16-35 f/4 you should be able to hand hold 1/30th of a second as if it were 1/500th.
 Video shooters will benefit from that level of IS when filiming handheld.

 The 16-35 f/4 comes in at nearly the same weight as the 16-35 f2.8.
 Howeverm the f/4 shrinks the filter thread diameter back down to 77mm.
 A welcome change to the 16-35mm's 82mm filter thread.
-Slap this bad boy on a super 35 video camera like a C100 or C300 or a crop-sensor DSLR like the Digital Rebel Series, 70D, or 7DII and get roughly a 25-55mm full frame equivalent focal length.
-It will be interesting to see if this new lens makes the 17-40mm completely redundant.
-Rent it today an you be the judge!
+Slap this bad boy on a super 35 video camera or a crop-sensor DSLR and get roughly a 25-55mm full frame equivalent focal length.
+It will be interesting to see if this new lens makes the 17-40mm completely irrelevant.
+Rent it today and you be the judge!

 |Focal Length & Maximum Aperture||16-35mm 1:4:0|